Skip to Content

 In a third study, patients with high-grade prostate intraepithelial neoplasia (HGPIN) received 4 mg of lycopene twice a day or no lycopene supplementation for 2 years.
-A greater decrease in serum PSA levels was observed in those treated with lycopene supplements compared with those who did not take the supplementation.
-During follow-up, adenocarcinomas occurred more often in patients who had not received the supplements than in patients who had received lycopene.
+A greater decrease in serum PSA levels was observed in those treated with lycopene supplements, compared with those who did not take the supplementation.
+During follow-up, adenocarcinomas were diagnosed more often in patients who had not received the supplements than in patients who had received lycopene (6/20 vs. 2/20).
 These findings suggest that lycopene may be effective in preventing HGPIN from progressing to prostate cancer.
 In another study, men at high risk of prostate cancer (e.g., HGPIN) were randomly assigned to receive a daily multivitamin (that did not contain lycopene) or the same multivitamin and a lycopene supplement (30 mg/day) for 4 months.
 No statistically-significant difference was observed in serum PSA levels between the two treatment groups.
 These findings suggest that, although lycopene supplements may be safe to take for at least 4 months, they may not affect PSA levels.

 Other studies have examined the potential therapeutic effect of lycopene-containing products in patients with prostate cancer.
 The effects of lycopene supplementation on prostate tissue and prostate cancer biomarkers were investigated in patients with localized prostate cancer in a 2002 pilot study.
 Patients received lycopene supplements (30mg/day) or no intervention twice daily for 3 weeks prior to radical prostatectomy.
 Patients who received the lycopene supplements had smaller tumors and lower serum PSA levels than patients who did not receive the supplements.
 These results suggest that lycopene may be beneficial in prostate cancer treatment.
-A 2006 study investigated whether lycopene supplements (10 mg/day) would affect PSA velocity in patients with localized prostate cancer.
+A 2006 study investigated whether lycopene supplements (10 mg/day) would affect PSA velocity in patients with localized prostate cancer over the course of 1 year of treatment.
 There was a statistically significant decrease in PSA velocity following lycopene treatment as well as a large, but not statistically significant, increase in PSA doubling time.

-In one 2011 study, men with low-risk prostate cancer were randomly assigned to receive lycopene (30 mg of lycopene/day), fish oil (3 g of fish oil capsules/day) supplements, or a placebo daily for 90 days.
+In one 2011 study that explored the effects of lycopene and fish oil supplements on gene expression, men with low-risk prostate cancer were randomly assigned to receive lycopene (30 mg of lycopene/day), fish oil (3 g of fish oil capsules/day), or a placebo daily for 90 days.
 Gene expression analysis showed no statistically significant differential expression of individual genes associated with the consumption of fish oil or lycopene supplements.
 However, pathway analysis revealed that an oxidative stress response pathway was significantly modulated following lycopene or fish oil supplement use compared with placebo (fish oil: P = .01, lycopene: P = .001).

 Check NCI's list of cancer clinical trials for CAM clinical trials on lycopene for prostate cancer that are actively enrolling patients.